 Method 2: Update the Network Drivers

-Most of the users do not have the habit of updating the software regularly which is a significant cause of such issues.
+Most users do not have the habit of updating the software regularly, which is a significant cause of such issues.
 Every time the developers update any software, they fix some bugs and enhance its performance.
-Thus to fix the could not connect to steam network error, you can try updating the drivers.
+Thus, you can try updating the drivers to fix the could not connect to the steam network error.
 The steps to do the same are:

 1. At First, open Windows Key+X.

 2. Then select Device Manager from the menu.